-- 1. Participants are automatically registered for the first sit of the examination for each of the courses in which they have a valid registration. - Participants have to register for the resit in a timely manner.
-Participants are informed of the registration deadlines and the procedure they must obey in order to have a correct and timely registration for examinations, amongst others by publication on the Student Portal/Canvas by the Student Affairs Office.
-It is the participants' own responsibility to check in time whether they have valid registrations. - 3.
-Participants may participate in a resit in accordance with the article 5.3.3.
+- 1. Students are automatically registered for the first sit of the examination for each of the courses in which they have a valid registration. - 2.
+Students have to register for the resit in a timely manner.
+Students are informed of the registration deadlines and the procedure they must obey in order to have a correct and timely registration for examinations, amongst others by publication on the Student Portal/Canvas by the Student Affairs Office.
+It is the students' own responsibility to check in time whether they have valid registrations. - 3.
+Students may participate in a resit in accordance with the article 5.3.3.